Amyotrophic lateral sclerosis (ALS) and frontaltemporal dementia (FTD)

 Both ALS and FTD can result from a GGGGCC repeat expansion in the C9orf72 gene.
-While normally present 2-8x, in ALS/FTD patients the repeat can be expanded 100x to 4000 times.
+While normally the repeat is present 2-8X, in ALS/FTD patients it can be expanded 100x to 4000x.

 Assessment of central airways mechanics using Magnetic Resonance Imaging (MRI) and bronchoscopy: a comparison.